zbqq/aicp_mapping/README.md

 The License information is available in the LICENSE file contained in this project repository.

-Simona Nobili, Nov 2016.
+Simona Nobili, Nov 2017.
-Email: simona.nobili@ed.ac.uk
+Email: simona.nobili@ed.ac.uk, snobili@robots.ox.uk